awsdocs/aws-snowball-user-guide/doc_source/glos-chap.md

 Information that is checked for integrity but not encrypted, such as headers or other contextual metadata\.

 **administrative suspension**<a name="admin_suspension"></a>
-[Auto Scaling](#AutoScaling) might suspend processes for [Auto Scaling group](#AutoScalingGroup) that repeatedly fail to launch instances\.
+[Amazon EC2 Auto Scaling](#AutoScaling) might suspend processes for [Auto Scaling group](#AutoScalingGroup) that repeatedly fail to launch instances\.
 Auto Scaling groups that most commonly experience administrative suspension have zero running instances, have been trying to launch instances for more than 24 hours, and have not succeeded in that time\.

 **alarm**<a name="alarm"></a>
-An item that watches a single metric over a specified time period, and triggers an [Amazon SNS](#SNS) [topic](#topic) or an [Auto Scaling](#AutoScaling) [policy](#policy) if the value of the metric crosses a threshold value over a predetermined number of time periods\.
+An item that watches a single metric over a specified time period, and triggers an [Amazon SNS](#SNS) [topic](#topic) or an [Amazon EC2 Auto Scaling](#AutoScaling) [policy](#policy) if the value of the metric crosses a threshold value over a predetermined number of time periods\.

 **allow**<a name="allow"></a>
 One of two possible outcomes \(the other is [deny](#deny)\) when an [IAM](#IAM) access [policy](#policy) is evaluated\.
 When a user makes a request to AWS, AWS evaluates the request based on all permissions that apply to the user and then returns either allow or deny\.